Proto-Bantu language: Vowels

 The representation of the vowels may differ in particular with respect to the two "middle" levels of closedness.
 Some prefer to denote the near-close set as *e and *o, with the more open set represented as *ɛ and *ɔ.

 Syllables always ended in a vowel but could also begin with one.
 Vowels could also occasionally appear in a sequence but did not form diphthongs; two adjacent vowels were separate syllables.
-If two of the same vowel occurred together, that created a long vowel, but that was rare.
+If two of the same vowel occurred together, that created a long vowel, but it was rare.

 Tones

 Proto-Bantu distinguished two tones, low and high.
 Each syllable had either a low or a high tone.
 A high tone is conventionally indicated with an acute accent (´), and a low tone is either indicated with a grave accent (`) or not marked at all.

 Morphology

 Noun classes

 Proto-Bantu, like its descendants, had an elaborate system of noun classes.
 Noun stems were prefixed with a noun prefix to specify their meaning.
 Other words that related or referred to that noun, such as adjectives and verbs, also received a prefix that matched the class of the noun ("agreement" or "concord").

 Maho offers a broad characterization of five types of Bantu concordial systems.
 Languages descended from Proto-Bantu can be classified into each of the five types.